suguslove10/cloud-migration-strategy-planner/README.md

 # Cloud Migration Strategy Planner

 A comprehensive web application that helps businesses plan and execute their migration to AWS cloud services.
-This tool provides infrastructure discovery, migration analysis, cost estimation, and roadmap generation.
+This tool provides infrastructure discovery, migration analysis, cost estimation, and roadmap generation with an intuitive, modern user interface.

 ## Features